PseudoDevs/IamGhost/bmd6.md

-Last updated: 2024-04-18 05:06:44
+Last updated: 2024-04-18 05:08:01
-Random Quote: Best-available idea doesn't make something a good idea. - Kinsey Locke
+Random Quote: Know what time it is?
+It's do-o-clock, lets ride! - Barney Stinson